MicrosoftDocs/azure-dev-docs/articles/ux-beta/python-postgresql-webapp/python-postgresql-webapp.md

 If you encounter any errors related to connecting to the database, check the values of the application settings of the App Service created in the previous section, namely `DBHOST`, `DBNAME`, `DBUSER`, and `DBPASS`.
 Without those settings, the migrate command cannot communicate with the database.

 > [!TIP]
-> In an SSH session, for Django you can also create users with the `python manage.py createsuperuser` command like you would with a typical Django app.
+> In an SSH session, for Django you can create users with the `python manage.py createsuperuser` and access the `/admin` portion of the web site.
 For more information, see the documentation for [django django-admin and manage.py](https://docs.djangoproject.com/en/1.8/ref/django-admin/).
-Use the superuser account to access the `/admin` portion of the web site.
 For Flask, use an extension such as [Flask-admin](https://github.com/flask-admin/flask-admin) to provide the same functionality.

 ## 8 - Browse to the app